Learning Long Division and White Superiority from My “Sweet” Third Grade Teacher

 It will guide you as you listen (or read) along.

-In the early 1960s, at a time when the hierarchy of race was evident in much of the country, a Black student feels relief to encounter a White teacher who operates without apparent bias.
-However, as the school year progresses, the student discovers that, in spite of her kind heart, his teacher unknowingly perpetuates White superiority by unselfconsciously promoting cultural and social standards that are rooted in “White” cultural and social norms; norms that might have worked for her, but not for everyone.
-It’s a lesson that is even more valuable for today’s “colorblind”, “post-racial” society.
+In the early 1960s, a Black student feels relief to encounter a White teacher who operates without apparent bias.
+However, he soon discovers that, in spite of her kind heart, his teacher unknowingly perpetuates White superiority.

 - One of the major points of this story is that in the United States “Whiteness” acts as an invisible, unspoken, socially unacknowledged set of cultural, political, educational, etc. standards by which we all are forced to live.
 Since those standards aren’t talked about, they are perceived to constitute a neutral, normal, and (if you are White) benign quality of life.
 As the story relates, that doesn’t work for everyone.

 - Try this: If you self-identify or are socially identified as “White” – Over the next day, without forcing the issue, try to make a mental note of how many “White” images you see versus images of everyone else.
 Look for things like “White” mannequins in stores, “White” people on product labels, images of “White” people in books and magazines, on medical charts and TV shows, in ads on billboards and buses.
 Before hearing the author’s story, were you ever self-conscious of those things?